cbake6807/kohana-pagination-directories/README.md

 https://github.com/cbake6807/kohana-pagination-directories/blob/master/example_usage.php

 class Kohana_Pagination has been modified to include 2 cases for the "directory_route" source.
-This allows the Pagination class to get the current URL params form your Toure.
+This allows the Pagination class to get the current URL params form your Route.

 Example Controller Usage